lew-kni/vue-3-simple-form/README.md

 This project is a simple form that allows a user to set their insurance preferences and list items of interest that they wish to insure.
 Submitting the form will log all collected data to a console object.

-A preview version of this build is available [here](https://lew-kni.github.io/vue-3-simple-form/).

 ## Requirements

 - ✅ Vue.js ~~or Knockout.js~~